KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/creating-and-distributing-a-new-komodo-smart-chain.md

 #### Enter the dICO

-##### Powered by Komodo’s AtomicDEX & Jumblr Technology
+##### Powered by Komodo’s AtomicDEX & Privacy Technology

 The Komodo dICO model is an extension of Komodo’s AtomicDEX technology.
 AtomicDEX is an atomic-swap powered, decentralized exchange.
 It enables users to directly exchange cryptocurrencies from one person to another without third-party involvement (i.e. no centralized exchanges, escrow services, vouchers, etc.).
 Furthermore, as the dICO model is entirely decentralized, anyone can use it at will.
-There are no centralized authority figures capable of creating artificial control points that can be manipulated at the expense of the users.
-Please turn to [Part III](./chapter6.md) for more details.
+There are no centralized authority figures capable of creating artificial control points that can be manipulated at the expense of the users

 To begin the distribution process, the entrepreneur first chooses how many nodes they would like to use for the distribution.
 Nodes can be any type of machine capable of connecting to AtomicDEX.
 Typically, a small-business entrepreneur may choose to use server machines.
 Server capacity can be rented online, and the servers can be distributed geographically throughout the world, if desired.